Thavarshan/comet/README.md

 ### Current Status

-The project has made significant progress, with the basic UI now fully implemented, including bulk file uploads and conversion status tracking.
-The core video conversion functionality using FFmpeg has been successfully integrated, with ongoing improvements to the user experience, such as real-time feedback during the conversion process.
+The project has made significant progress, with the basic UI now fully implemented, including bulk file uploads, conversion status tracking, and real-time feedback during the conversion process.
+The core video conversion functionality using FFmpeg has been successfully integrated, and the application is now stable and functional.
+We are currently focusing on signing the app, packaging it for distribution, and ensuring cross-platform compatibility.

 ## 🛠️ Technologies Used